-4.15 > GP and primary care services
+4.16 > GP and primary care services

 Your cover includes access to the AXA Doctor at Hand service for video and telephone consultations as shown in the benefits table.
-We do not cover any other primary care services or treatment that would normally be carried out in a primary care setting.
+We do not cover any other primary care services or treatment that would normally be carried out in a primary care setting such as the routine management of a medical condition.
 This includes any fees for services that a GP, dentist or optician could normally carry out, or any other primary care services.